 4. Balloon relay race.

-To make this race safe, an adult should inflate balloons using a pump instead of blowing them up by mouth.
+To make this race safe from germs, an adult should inflate balloons using a pump instead of blowing them up by mouth.
 Set up a laundry basket full of balloons and a hard chair for each relay team.
 Participants run to the basket, pick up a balloon, then run to the chair, sit on the balloon to pop it, then run back.

 5. Sack race.